wli189/NasMon/DESIGN.md

 ### 11.2 Login Form

-- Continue using `Form`; don't build inputs from scratch.
-- Can add a top brand icon & short description.
+- Files is available to every authenticated account; Dashboard is available to administrator accounts.
+- Server selection shows saved server cards and supports add, edit, delete, and auto-login behavior.
+- Login continues to use a native `Form` with server identity and credentials sections.
+- File management uses a plain, custom scrolling file list with folder navigation and preview routing.
+- Settings use inset-grouped controls, including Preview Cache management.
 - Input errors display near their relevant fields.
 - Disable duplicate submissions during login.
-- Password, host, and account fields should have correct keyboards & autofill semantics.
+- Password, host, and account fields should have correct keyboards and autofill semantics.
-- Primary action uses an explicit confirm button; dismiss follows system behavior.
+- The primary action uses an explicit confirm button; dismissal follows system behavior.

 ---